Understanding cloud computing: a guide for small businesses

 Is cloud computing here to stay?

 Cloud computing has been mainstream for over two decades.
-Internet banking launched in the early 2000s, and cloud adoption has only accelerated since.
+Internet banking launched in the mid-1990s, and cloud adoption has only accelerated since.
+Cloud adoption has only accelerated since, with businesses of every size investing in cloud infrastructure.
 The technology is now faster, more affordable, and used by businesses of all sizes.

 Cloud computing typically costs less than traditional software.
-You only pay for what you use, and you avoid paying for:
+You only pay for what you use through predictable subscription pricing, and you avoid paying for software upgrades, system maintenance, IT support, and backup hardware.
+Many cloud tools, including Xero, offer tiered plans so you can start small and scale as your business grows.

 Do I keep control of my data?